 This research was published in January 2007 in the journal Psychological Science.
 Studies were conducted by neurologist Zhong-Lin Lu from the University of Southern California, research associate Anne Sperling from the National Institute of Health, psychologist Franklin Manis from the University of Southern California and psychologist Mark Seidenberg from the University in Madison-Wisconsin.

 These scientists believe that the inability of filtration of sounds from the environment may be due to abnormally low levels of the neurotransmitter GABA, which helps the brain to filter out irrelevant information.
-Carnosine, inter alia, stimulates production of this neurotransmitter, protects the nervous system, thus having a positive effect on dyslexia.
+Carnosine stimulates the production of this neurotransmitter, protects the nervous system, thus having a positive effect on dyslexia.